ContainerOnAWS/lambda-container-cdk/README.md

-# Sample project for API Gateway and Lambda with CDK
+# Lambda Container with CDK

 To deploy without dependencies and CloudFormation limitation of Template body size(512k), create small API stacks for each Microservice or module.